zfla/zfla/README.md

 👋 Hi, I’m @zfla
-- 👀 I’m interested in Solidity smart contract development, AI/ML, and quantum computing
+- 👀 I’m interested in smart contract development, AI/ML, and quantum computing
 - 📈 I'm happy to work on any interesting projects or join a company as an intern (particularly interested in 2023 Summer Internships)
+- 🛠️ I'm currently proficient in Python (Tensorflow, sklearn, pandas, numpy) and Solidity, familiar with Javascript (Next.js) and learning Rust
 - 📫 How to reach me: zain.fox.latif@gmail.com

 <!---